mpasovic/majapasovic.org/_posts/2012-05-21-disability-and-queer-theory.md

 suppress their sexual desires and conform to the practices of the majority!
-If a parent gives a child a carrot and tries to feed it to him/her, and the child refuses the carrot because s/he does not like it, the parents will most probably stop, but if someday that same child wishes to share their life with a person of the same sex, in most cases the parent will insist that their child changes his/her sexual identity.
+If a parent gives a child a carrot and tries to feed it to him/her, and the child refuses the carrot because s/he does not like it, the parents will most likely stop with the same practice, but if someday that same child wishes to share their life with a person of the same sex, in most cases the parent will insist that their child supresses his/her feelings.
 It is interesting how we have been taught that refusing the food that may benefit your body is not a big problem, but being with a person who may nourish your body, soul and mind is a completely different thing.